Tackx/Tackx/README.md

-# Full-time IT Analyst, hobbyist Developer.
+# Full-time IT Analyst, hobbyist Developer

 Developer of [Kapka pro ušáčka](https://www.kapkaprousacka.cz), which helps save rabbit's lives by helping owners of rabbits in need of a blood transfusion get in touch with possible blood donors.